osrf/gazebo_user_guide/src/started_models_database.md

 ### Material Directory
 This is an optional directory that contains all of the textures, images, and OGRE scripts for the model.
 Texture images must be placed in the `textures` subdirectory, and OGRE script files in the `scripts` directory.

-### Database Manifest XML
+### Database Config
-This is the `manifest.xml` file in the root of the model database.
+This is the `database.config` file in the root of the model database.
 This file contains license information for the models, a name for the database, and a list of all the valid models.

-The format of this `manifest.xml` is:
+The format of this `database.config` is:

 ~~~
 <?xml version='1.0'?>